(Want to receive more corruption report updates? Subscribe here!)

 Malaysia’s logging industry has been the subject of a number of recent allegations of corruption, and the government has done little to tackle the problem (Reuters, Jan.
 2015).
 In one case, Chief Minister of Sarawak Taib and his family allegedly received kickbacks from private companies in return for logging and plantation permits as well as purchasing land for a small fraction of its commercial value through directives from the Ministry of Resource Planning and Environment (which is headed by Taib) (GW, Mar.
 2013).

-Malaysia's anti-corruption legislation is mainly contained within the Malaysian Anti-Corruption Commission Act, which created the Malaysian Anti-Corruption Commission (MACCA) and which provides for offences and penalties for private and public sector corruption, including active and passive bribery, extortion, attempted corruption, abuse of office, corruption through agents, corruption in public procurement and electoral corruption.
-Facilitation payments are generally considered akin to bribery payments and thus constitute an offence under the MACCA (Norton Rose Fullbright, Sep.
+Malaysia’s anti-corruption legislation is mainly contained within the Malaysian Anti-Corruption Commission Act, which created the Malaysian Anti-Corruption Commission (MACCA) and which provides for offences and penalties for private and public sector corruption, including active and passive bribery, extortion, attempted corruption, abuse of office, corruption through agents, corruption in public procurement and electoral corruption.
+Facilitation payments are generally considered akin to bribery payments and thus constitute an offense under the MACCA (Norton Rose Fullbright, Sep.
 2014).
 Gifts and hospitality are regulated under Malaysian law: Gifts of any value must be declared if the intention is deemed uncertain.
 However, these regulations are often poorly enforced and when they are, it is mostly focused on small-scale, low-level crime (HRR 2015).
 The Anti-Money Laundering Act criminalizes money laundering and contains provisions for the freezing and seizing of assets obtained through corruption.
 In particular, the Act aims at strengthening the anti-corruption body to combat the system of political patronage in which well-connected Malay businesspeople are favored for state contracts.
 Public officials are not subject to any financial disclosure laws (HRR 2015).
 A new Whistleblower Protection Act came into force in December 2010, but it does not protect informants who reveal information to a third party, such as the media (ICS 2016).
 Malaysia is a State Party to the United Nations Convention against Corruption.